 I don’t only blame the agents for not giving authentic and genuine information, but I also do blame the students for not verifying the authenticity of the information they are being fed on.

 With their sweet and trained words, they drag you into such a vicious trap, from where everything looks so nice and try-worthy.
 But in reality, things are totally different.

-Today, in this article, I will help you on how to not fall in the trap of consultancies and agents or even your own relatives so that they couldn’t make money from you.
+Today, in this article, I will help you on how to not fall into the trap of consultancies and agents or even your own relatives so that they couldn’t make money from you.

 Not all the agents are corrupt.
 Some are there to earn money in a legit way.
 Hats off to them, and I really appreciate their efforts.
 Unfortunately, there are very few of them.

 In this article, I will be talking about the bad ones and how to stay away from them.